 COMMON GALLINULE – (Gallinula galeata)

-The Common gallinule used to be called ‘Common moorhen’, but now the latter name refers to the Old World species, whereas the former is the New World one.
+NAME: The English name ‘Gallinule’ means ‘little hen’ in Latin.
+As for the Latin species name ‘galeata’, it means ‘helmet’, in reference to the bird’s frontal shield.
+Common gallinules used to be called ‘Common moorhens’, but now the latter name refers to the Old World species (Latin name Gallinula chloropus), whereas the former is the New World one.

 Here’s a video of a Hawaiian gallinule foraging in shallow water and trashing around plant material.
 Toward the end we can also see a Hawaiian coot, a subspecies of the American coot.